digital-sound-antiques/mgsc/mgs-format.md

 ### Rhythm Commands (Track 15)
 ```
-xx nn .. : [Legacy MGS<304] Rhythm note on/off with length (xx = 00...1F)
+xx ll .. : [Legacy MGS<304] Rhythm note on/off with length (xx = 00...1F)
    xx    : %000bsmch
                ||||\- h: hi-hat
                |||\-- c: top-cym
                ||\--- m: tom-tom
                |\---- s: snare
                \----- b: bass drum
-   nn .. : length of note.
+   ll .. : length of note.
 1 tick = 1/60s.
 If nn is 0FFH, the succeeding byte will be read and added to the length.
            This procedure will continue until the reading byte is not 0FFH.

-xx nn : Rhythm note on/off with length (xx = 20...3F)
+xx ll : Rhythm note on/off with length (xx = 20...3F)
    xx : %001bsmch
             ||||\- h: hi-hat
             |||\-- c: top-cym
             ||\--- m: tom-tom
             |\---- s: snare
             \----- b: bass drum
-   nn : length
+   ll : length of note.
+48 for the quarter note.

 xx nn : Rhythm note on/off (xx = A0...BF)
    xx : %101bsmch